88aleksandra88/js-datavisualisation-challenge/README.md

 If javascript is disabled, the graph does not appear.
 If javascript is enabled, the graph appears between the title and the table.

 - Remote data, in real-time, via ajax
+There are data sitting at this URL : https://canvasjs.com/services/data/datapoints.php

 Retrieve the data via Ajax, and use it to insert a graph that refreshes every second, just below the main title (h1) of the article.